GiannisPikoulis/dsml-thesis/README.md

 ```

 ### Citation
-If you use our code for your research, consider citing the following papers:
+If you use our code or your research benefits from this repository, consider citing the following:
 ```
 @misc{pikoulis2023photorealistic,
       title={Photorealistic and Identity-Preserving Image-Based Emotion Manipulation with Latent Diffusion Models},